-Given the importance of a roof, most homeowners choose to have roofing services done by a professional roofer.
-Some homeowners, however, forego roofing contractors and instead take a do-it-yourself approach.
+Given the importance of a roof, most homeowners choose to have roofing services done by a roofing contractor.
+Some homeowners, however, forego professional roofers and instead take a do-it-yourself approach.

 If you decide to be your own roofer, there are some important things to know, starting with laws and regulations regarding home renovation projects like roof installation.
 Localities and municipalities differ in their requirements, so it is important to know exactly what is required to meet laws and regulations with your roofing project.

 Some locales require building permits for major roofing projects, including structural roof work or replacing all the shingles, but not for minor repairs.
-Permit requirements for roof replacement can vary not only from state to state but also from county to county within the same state.
+The requirements for obtaining a roof replacement permit can vary not only from state to state but also from county to county within the same state.
 Most counties in Georgia and Tennessee require a permit when any structural work is involved such as roof replacement.
 Construction permits help a municipality ensure that the work being done complies with local building codes.
 The local building department will have the necessary information and can provide guidance on whether a permit is required for your specific project.

 Usually, if you are the homeowner and doing all the work yourself (i.e., not paying anyone else), you can apply and obtain the permit for roof replacement yourself.
-If you were to use a professional roofing company, they would take care of the permitting.
+If you were to use a professional roofing company however, they would be the ones taking care of the roof replacement permit.